nargalzius/MapHelper/README.md

 The `events` object is, as you guessed, an override for the four common eventlisteners.

-In general, it's best to check the [codepen example](http://codepen.io/nargalzius/pen/gpKXaB) listed above for a better understanding of what I mean.
+In general, it's best to check the [codepen example](http://codepen.io/nargalzius/pen/gpKXaB?editors=001) listed above for a better understanding of what I mean.

+#### markers_fit( _`boolean`_ )

+Adjusts center & zoom to fit all markers.

+Normally I prefer panning animation, but it can be quite buggy for Google's `panToBounds()`.
+So by default, it "snaps" to the new view.
+Setting `boolean` to _true_ will force the pan (but you have been warned!)

 #### markers_show()